XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 ItemDetails

-Accepted deposit methodsEFT, bill payment, cheque, wire transfer; card deposits not available
+Accepted deposit methodsElectronic funds transfer (EFT), bill payment, cheque, wire transfer

-Required documentsGovernment-issued photo ID, SIN, proof of address
+Required documentsGovernment-issued photo ID, proof of address, SIN (for investing accounts)

 Opening procedure